 Small business owners have to be masters of multi-tasking when they set up shop.
-They have to juggle hiring staff, budgeting, developing marketing strategies and ensure that logistical processes are in place.
-This article looks at why is makes good business sense to outsource your warehousing instead.
+They have to juggle hiring staff, budgeting, developing marketing strategies, developing their product and price offer and ensuring that logistical processes are in place.
+This article looks at why is makes good business sense to outsource your non-core functions like warehousing instead.

 1. More time to focus on what you do best

-It is fair to say that most business owners aren’t fulfilment or 3PL logistics experts.
+It is fair to say that most business owners aren’t fulfilment or 3PL logistics experts and nor should they be.
 Instead on investing time, money and energy in trying to perfect in-house warehousing solutions, you could choose to outsource this function to a reputable warehousing partner.
-Your time and hard-earned cash is better spent on the areas of your business that you can improve or grow, for example marketing, advertising, expanding your inventory list or service offering.
+Your time and hard-earned cash is better spent on the areas of your business that you can improve or grow, for example marketing, advertising, expanding your product or service offering.

 2. Specialists can do it better than you

 Warehousing and fulfilment specialists are experienced in the complexities of supply chain management, therefore they are able to offer a higher level of service than a less-experienced in-house team.
-They have world-class warehouse management software and equipment, and their staff receive training on a regular basis.
+They have world-class warehouse management software and equipment, and their staff receive the relevant training on a regular basis to maximise outputs.

 The required warehousing services, solutions and outputs will be stipulated in a contract between you and the warehousing specialist, and you will have the option of finding another warehousing solution should their performance be unsatisfactory.